elmq0022/kami/README.md

 ### Middleware

+The framework supports two types of middleware:

+#### Global Middleware

-Middleware can be added to the router using the `Use` method, which accepts one or more middleware functions:
+Global middleware can be added to the router using the `Use` method, which accepts one or more middleware functions:

 ```go
 r := router.New()